 - Find the change tracking instance and click Configure Channel in the Actions column.

-- Configure the source database information and network type for the change tracking
+- Configure the source database and network type for the change tracking task.

 Section Parameter Description N/A Task Name DTS automatically generates a task name.
-We recommend that you use an informative name for easy identification.
+We recommend that you specify an informative name for easy identification.
 You do not need to use a unique task name.
-Source Database Instance Type Select RDS Instance.Note If your source database is a user-created MySQL database, you must prepare the environments that are required for the source database.
+Source Database Instance Type Select RDS Instance.Note If your source database is a user-created database, you must prepare the environment that is required for the source database.
 For more information, see Preparation overview.
-Database Type The value of this parameter is set to MySQL.
+Database Type The value of this parameter is set to MySQL and cannot be changed.
+Instance Region The source region that you selected on the buy page.
 You cannot change the value of this parameter.
-Instance Region The region of the source instance.
-The region is the same as the region that you selected when you purchased the change tracking instance.
-You cannot change the value of this parameter.
 RDS Instance ID Select the ID of the RDS instance from which you want to track data changes.Note A read-only instance or temporary instance cannot be used as the source instance for change tracking.
-Database Account Enter the database account for the source RDS instance.Note
+Database Account Enter the database account of the source RDS instance.Note

-- The account must have the REPLICATION SLAVE permission, the REPLICATION CLIENT permission, the SHOW VIEW permission, and the permission to perform SELECT operations on the required objects.
+- The account must have the SELECT permission on the required objects, the REPLICATION CLIENT permission, the REPLICATION SLAVE permission, and the SHOW VIEW permission.